Having a son is so special. That bond between mother and son and father and son are different but equally just as strong and special.

 #1 Their bodies starting to change

-All of which are completely normal tween development changes to be aware of, though some boys may start these physical changes much earlier than other.
+All of these are completely normal tween development changes to be aware of, though some boys may start these physical changes much earlier than others.

 It can be hard for your son to notice these changes within their peers and perhaps not experience them himself.
 Everyone develops at their own rate, and you may find that you are having conversations about these changes, and how to cope with them.